zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

           [master d14c7d2] 11
 ```

 The user commits.
-As part of the commit, as always, Git builds a tree graph that represents the content of the index.
-Because `data/letter.txt` is not in the index, it is not included in the tree graph.
+As part of the commit, as always, Git builds a tree graph that represents the content of the index. `data/letter.txt` is not included in the tree graph because it is not in the index.

 ![`11` commit made after `data/letter.txt` `rm`ed](/images/git-from-the-inside-out/25-11.png)
 <div class="image-caption">`11` commit made after `data/letter.txt` `rm`ed</div>